LlunaticsCansat/Llunatics_CanSat/README.md

 # Components

-The microcontroller for our CanSat is an Arduino Nano Every
+The microcontroller for our CanSat is an Arduino Nano Every, because it have more Flash memory and Ram memory than classic Arduinos, it is necessary to compile our program.

 ## Sensors
 | Component Name | Arduino Pin                  | Module Pin                     |